unik-name/docs.unikname.network/docs/uns-usethenetwork/cli.md

 - `--network` (required): Network on which UNS CLI will create token [`devnet` or `local`] (`local` is for development only)
 - `--verbose` (optional): Additionnal logs

+### Environment variables

+- `UNS_NETWORK` Alternatively to the --network flag network can also be provided through the environment variable $UNS_NETWORK

 ### `version`